 - For many Canadians with smaller protection needs, CGI may be their only real insurance option.
-The average size new term life insurance policy in Canada is \$387k while the average new mortgage half of that at \$230k.3 (Note: 4 in 10 Canadian parents say they buy life insurance just to pay off the mortgage4) - As an optional benefit offered alongside a credit product, CGI is inherently timely and convenient and mitigates procrastination in securing insurance coverage. - CGI is available coast-to-coast through more than 8,000 branches, contact centres, and via distributor websites. - CGI features a simple product design and straightforward enrolment process with application forms typically limited to 1 page. - CGI's group policy structure allows more Canadians to be insured at standard rates, and almost all applicants are accepted.
+The average size new term life insurance policy in Canada is \$400k3 while the average new mortgage is half of that at \$230k.4 (Note: 4 in 10 Canadian parents say they buy life insurance just to pay off the mortgage5). - As an optional benefit offered alongside a credit product, CGI is inherently timely and convenient and mitigates procrastination in securing insurance coverage. - CGI is available coast-to-coast through more than 8,000 branches, contact centres, and via distributor websites. - CGI features a simple product design and straightforward enrolment process with application forms typically limited to 1 page. - CGI's group policy structure allows more Canadians to be insured at standard rates, and almost all applicants are accepted.
 It also covers occupational groups and vocations that individual policies may not cover. - CGI provides benefits not readily available elsewhere.
-For example, Job Loss coverage is available on most CGI products but isn't available as an individual product. - The level of consumer satisfaction with CGI is high.
-An independent Pollara study found that 92% of Canadians who had purchased CGI said that the coverage gave them "peace of mind" that their family would be protected in the event of a death or disability.5
+For example, job loss coverage is available on many CGI products but isn't available as an individual product.